Interstate 15 in California: Future

-The segment signed as California SR 15 from I-5 to I-8 in San Diego is planned be redesignated as part of I-15 once this segment is completely upgraded to Interstate standards, namely where the freeway's interchange with SR 94 is concerned.
+The segment signed as California SR 15 from I-5 to I-8 in San Diego is planned to be redesignated as part of I-15 once this segment is completely upgraded to Interstate standards, namely where the freeway's interchange with SR 94 is concerned.
 The interchange currently has left-exits and blind merges, and is due to be updated with a long-awaited widening of both SR 15 and SR 94.
 At that time, SR 15 is planned to be signed as part of I-15.
 The remaining portion of SR 15 conforms with Interstate standards.

+In December 2018, the San Bernardino County Transportation Authority (SBCTA) approved the final environmental document for an 8-mile section of the San Bernardino County I-15 Express Lanes Project, spanning from Cantu-Galleano Ranch Road in Riverside County to Foothill Boulevard near Rancho Cucamonga.
+Construction on this section of express lanes is expected to be complete by 2028.

 In 2020, Brightline signed a 50-year lease for use of the I-15 right-of-way between the Victor Valley and Nevada border for use in their Brightline West high-speed rail service.

 Exit list

 Related routes

 I-215 is the only auxiliary Interstate Highway associated with I-15 in California.
+It is a bypass of I-15, running between Murrieta and San Bernardino.
+I-215 connects the city centers of both Riverside and San Bernardino, while I-15 runs to the west through Corona and Ontario.

 Business routes of Interstate 15 exist in Escondido, Lake Elsinore, Norco, Victorville, Barstow, and Baker.